 - Trail experience.
 A horse that won’t kill you when you’re five miles away from the trailer is always a plus.

 - Registered.
-Alright, I’m going to be honest: this one’s a point of pride, that’s all.
+Alright, I’m going to be honest: this one’s a point of pride.

-And yet, as much as I love The Pony, she meets only one of my wants (she’s 8 years old, right between my optimum age range) and, more importantly, there’s a definite limit to the amount of growth I can make as a rider while I’m with her—not because of her height (though 13.3hh is pretty small for the hunter/jumper ring), but because the ideal horse for the disciplines I want to pursue is a hot, energetic horse, and The Pony’s pretty much the opposite of that (athletic she might be, but she’s more stubborn and belligerent than sensitive).
+And yet, as much as I love The Pony, she meets only one of my wants (she’s 8 years old, right between my optimum age range) and, more importantly, there’s a definite limit to the amount of growth I can make as a rider while I’m with her—not because of her height (though 13.3hh is pretty small for the hunter/jumper ring), but because the ideal horse for the disciplines I want to pursue is a hot, energetic horse, and The Pony’s pretty much the opposite of that.

 But, ultimately, I want to get to the point where I feel confident riding high caliber, responsive horses.
 After a long talk with The Trainer, I realized that owning Belle might teach me a lot about jumping, but purchasing a horse that’s a midway point between Belle and my dream horse will improve the very foundations of my riding.
 In other words: I’m due for an upgrade, which is both sad and exciting.